Consumer mode

 Seamless login: Prevent unnecessary authentication

-Consumer mode supports two login patterns:
+Consumer mode supports a seamless login experience:

 Security: Configure access and prevent platform exposure